3 Reasons Why Candle Imperfections Are a Sign of Quality

 Why We Avoid Essential Oils

 Let’s be honest: Essential oils aren’t built for candles.
-They’re expensive, volatile, and simply don’t provide a consistent hot or cold throw.
-Instead, we use fragrance oils that are non-toxic, paraffin-free, and optimized for wax performance.
+They’re expensive, volatile, and don’t provide consistent scent throw.
+We use fragrance oils that are non-toxic, paraffin-free, and optimized for wax performance.
+Every oil is selected for scent longevity and clean burn quality.

 Want to Learn More?